-Cell division and multiplication work to keep the cells young and in good state.
+Cell division and multiplication work to keep the cells young and in a good state.
 This, in turn, can help to prevent age-related disorders and promote graceful aging.

 Cellular repair molecule

-In addition to promoting cell division and multiplication, the researchers found that beta-hydroxybutyrate can join to the RNA-binding protein heterogeneous nuclear ribonucleoprotein A1.
+In addition to promoting cell division and multiplication, the researchers found that beta-hydroxybutyrate can join the RNA-binding protein heterogeneous nuclear ribonucleoprotein A1.

-That action enhances the activity of a stem cell transcriptional factor known as Octamer-binding transcriptional factor (Oct4).
+That action enhances the activity of a stem cell transcriptional factor known as the Octamer-binding transcriptional factor (Oct4).
 When this happens, it increases an important factor Lamin B1, which is useful for preventing DNA damage.

-The researchers pointed out that Oct4 can be used as pharmaceutical target for repairing aging cells and keeping the vascular system younger.
-Drugs capable of such have the potential of enhancing longevity of humans.
+The researchers pointed out that Oct4 can be used as a pharmaceutical target for repairing aging cells and keeping the vascular system younger.
+Drugs capable of such have the potential of enhancing the longevity of humans.